klbjklbj/burger/README.md

 # Eat Da Burger

-This is a burger logger made with MySQL, Node, Express, Handlebars, Bootstrap and a homemade ORM (yum!).
+This is a burger logger made with MySQL, Node, Express, Handlebars, Bootstrap and a homemade ORM.
 It follows the MVC design pattern.

 ## Getting Started

-Check out the deployed version here - https://whispering-beyond-26090.herokuapp.com/ .
+Check out the deployed version here - https://whispering-beyond-26090.herokuapp.com/

 -or-